TomShacham/http4js/README.md

 ## To dos

-- streaming
-    - check how to stream in req in native server
-- refactor req and res to not use clone and instead construct new self
+- refactor req to not use clone
 - extract Form
 - example app
 - withOptions on withPost